 Like a small explosion, the tour has scattered for a couple of days.
 The Lions are in purdah in Queenstown and – for our part – we have some out in Hawke’s Bay chasing grapes, others in beachfront houses on the Coromandel Peninsular and Barnesy – battling several virulent germs – pottering about the hotel here in Auckland dressed like an American.
 It’s so shockingly un-Stuart; the baseball cap, the beach shorts, the jandals.
 He looks like Donald Trump’s younger brother.

 Doubtless when we all reconvene in a day or so – refreshed and reinvigorated – thoughts will turn to the Tour Oscars, specifically the much-coveted ‘Sky Sports Tourist of the Series’ award.
-Stevie Ferris is almost certain to be nominated, K-dog without question will be a popular choice but hot favourite has to be Production Manager, George Griffiths, whose duties include setting up and overseeing the entire technical and logistical operation, liaison with host broadcasters and stadium operations managers, fulfilling clearances, indemnities, health and safety criteria and risk assessments and ensuring the commentary box comes fully loaded with bags of Wine Gums (Barnes) and Pineapple Lumps (Harrison).
+Stevie Ferris is almost certain to be nominated, K-dog without question will be a popular choice but the hot favourite has to be Production Manager, George Griffiths, whose duties include setting up and overseeing the entire technical and logistical operation, liaison with host broadcasters and stadium operations managers, fulfilling clearances, indemnities and risk assessments, not forgetting, most importantly, ensuring the commentary box comes fully loaded with bags of Wine Gums (Barnes) and Pineapple Lumps (Harrison).

 What’s amazing about ‘Horse’ – ‘why do you call me, Horse?’
 ‘Well, GG, obviously.’
 ‘Ah, Simmo, the gift of wit’ – is that despite the fact he has the toughest, shittiest, busiest and most stressful job on the tour, he never shouts, never shirks and always thinks of everyone else.
 In Wellington last week on the eve of July, it was ‘Horse’ who not only spotted the password was about to change on the hotel wifi but emailed an instant, all-stations alert.
 Had he not done so I’d have probably been chewing my laptop for an entire day – idiot that I am – trying to fathom why it wasn’t working.
 Put it another way, when Geech toppled over on Saturday, it was ‘Horse’ – who else – who caught him.